Johny270/JP-fan-zone/README.md

 ***

 ## Please visit [Japanine Fan-Zone web page](https://jp-fan-zone.netlify.app/) to play.
+# Use the logo to go back to category selection
 - Find the link the my [planning material](https://docs.google.com/document/d/1Ks2oQGX5u9JOMiniqU32IdVzj9eyhaRH/edit) here.

 > ### How to Play: